AliKarimov/Fortuna.zone/README.md

 In the long run, Fortuna aims to be more than just a gaming platform; it will be a comprehensive blockchain ecosystem that meets various financial needs, aligning perfectly with advancements in blockchain technology and decentralized finance.

+Market Overview
+Target Market

+Fortuna Blockchain aims to serve a diverse target audience that includes but is not limited to:
+•	Online Gamblers: Individuals who participate in various online gaming activities and are looking for a more transparent and fair experience.
+•	Cryptocurrency Enthusiasts: Those who are already familiar with blockchain technology and are eager to see its applications in different verticals.
+•	Institutional Investors: Firms and high-net-worth individuals seeking new and innovative asset classes for diversification.
+•	General Public: Given the easy-to-understand nature of lottery games, Fortuna also appeals to the larger audience who might not yet be familiar with blockchain technology but are interested in gaming.

+Market Potential
+ •	Global Online Gambling Market: Expected to reach $127.3 billion by 2027, growing at a CAGR of 11.5% from 2020 to 2027 (source: Allied Market Research).
+ •	Cryptocurrency Users: As of 2021, there were an estimated 101 million crypto users worldwide, a number that's growing exponentially (source: Crypto.com).
+ •	DeFi Market: The Total Value Locked (TVL) in DeFi platforms stood at over $80 billion as of mid-2022, showcasing the potential for decentralized financial products (source: DeFi Pulse).
+Competitive Analysis
+Direct Competitors
+ •	FunFair: A blockchain-based platform that focuses on casino games.
+ •	TrueFlip: Offers transparent lottery games.
+ •	Augur: A decentralized prediction market.

+Indirect Competitors
+ •	Traditional online gambling sites: While not blockchain-based, they compete for the same target audience.
+ •	Centralized Finance (CeFi) investment platforms: These platforms offer investment opportunities but lack the advantages of decentralization.

+Competitive Edge
+ •	Transparency: The decentralized nature of Fortuna ensures full transparency in all games and transactions.
+ •	Community-Driven: Fortuna places governance in the hands of the users, making it a truly community-driven project.
+ •	Financial Tools: Beyond gaming, Fortuna offers a range of financial investment opportunities, creating a more comprehensive platform

 Here are some basic usage instructions for Fortuna Blockchain:

 - Create an account and purchase tickets to participate in lotteries.